The Responsibility Matrix is a project management tool for correlating project work assignments with project team members.

 The Responsibility Matrix is an excellent communication and risk identification tool.
 It provides a visual communication of the contribution of each team member.
 It also will highlight if a team member is overloaded or who may not have the requisite skills to do the work assigned.

 - List the project Team Members across the top of the matrix.

 - List the project tasks (summary or detail) down the side of the matrix.

 - For each task assign one person as the individual leading the task.
 This is often a Core Team member.

 - Assign the roles of other project team members assisting on each task.
 This includes both Core Team and extended team members.

 Assigning roles in the matrix

 There are many techniques in use for assigning roles in the matrix.
-It is strongly recommended that use one that assigns support roles in addition to lead roles for each task so that team members who must participate on a task are aware of that portion of their job.
+It is strongly recommended that you use one that assigns support roles in addition to lead roles for each task so that team members who must participate on a task are aware of that portion of their job.

 The most common technique is based upon the CMMI methodology and uses the acronym RACI.